SIROCCO: A Publicly Available Monte Carlo Ionization and Radiative Transfer Code for Astrophysical Outflows: Radiative Transfer and Physical Processes

 \subsubsection{Bound-bound interactions (line transfer)}

 Line transfer is calculated assuming the Sobolev approximation \citep{sobolev_diffusion_1957,sobolev_moving_1960,rybicki83}.
 No allowance is made for natural or thermal line broadening; this simplifies the identification of the Sobolev surfaces.
 Collisional processes are included, using where possible tabulations of collisional cross sections from the \chianti\ database \citep{dere97,dere23}.
 If detailed collisional data is absent, the \cite{vanregemorter62} approximation is used.
 Photons can be reemitted isotropically, or more usually, preferentially in the direction of lowest optical depth in the line.
 The latter is achieved by Monte Carlo sampling of the direction-dependent local Sobolev optical depth.
 Optical depths of resonance lines can be large, and hence we use an escape probability formalism \cite[see, \citetalias{long02} and][]{rybicki83} when calculating relative radiative and collisional deexcitation rates.
-For example, the radiative deexcitation rate from level $u\to l$ is given by $R_{ul} = \beta_{ul} A_{ul} n_u$, with $\beta_{ul}$ the usual Sobolev escape probability for that transition, and $A_{ul}$ the corresponding Einstein coefficient.
+For example, the radiative deexcitation rate from level $u\to l$ is given by $R_{ul} = \beta_{ul} A_{ul} n_u$, with $\beta_{ul}$ the usual (angle-averaged) Sobolev escape probability for that transition, and $A_{ul}$ the corresponding Einstein coefficient.
+Similarly, the effective bound-bound radiative absorption rate from $l\to u$ is given by $R_{ul} = B_{lu} n_l J_{\rm est}$.
+Here $J_{\rm est}$ is the MC estimator for the mean intensity given by equation 4 of \cite{matthews15}, which includes the influence of direction-dependence in the Sobolev optical depth.

 Bound-bound interactions of $r$-packets with macro-atom lines result in the activation of a macro-atom state, denoted $r \to {\cal A}^*$, with the level of activation corresponding to the upper level of the line transition.
 The Monte Carlo transition probabilities are then sampled -- either by a Monte Carlo `jumping' procedure \citep{lucy_monte_2002} or using a faster matrix scheme \citep{ergon_monte-carlo_2018} -- to determine the deactivation process.
 This is not strictly confined to bound-bound interactions, as the continuum state can interact with the bound levels within the macro-atom.
 If deactivation occurs via a bound-bound transition, a choice is made whether to create an $r$- or $k$-packet based on the relative collisional ($C_{ul}$) and radiative ($R_{ul}$) deexcitation rates.